Case Study · AI Translation

 Real-time cross-device sync

-Translation history and favorites had to sync across iOS and Android devices in real time.
-A user translating on their iPhone at home needed to see the same history on their Android tablet at work.
-The sync had to be instantaneous and conflict-free without building a custom backend from scratch.
+History and favourites had to sync across iOS and Android in real time.
+Someone translating on their iPhone at home needed to see the same history on their Android tablet at work, instantly and without conflicts, and ideally without us building a custom backend from scratch.

 How we solved it

-We used Supabase real-time subscriptions to push translation history and favorites to all connected devices within seconds.
-Each translation record includes a timestamp, text pair, gender mode and favorite flag.
-Conflicts resolve by latest-write-wins with server timestamps.
-No custom sync server needed.
+We used Supabase real-time subscriptions to push history and favourites to all connected devices within seconds.
+Each record carries a timestamp, the text pair, the gender mode and a favourite flag, and conflicts resolve by latest-write-wins using server timestamps.
+No custom sync server was needed.

 03